021005-3 - Cyrix and Lacuna Part 3

 brought out some hidden abilities of the Cyrix CPU.
 Don't you think?

 |Cyrix 5x86 et5x86OS2

-But let's see his comment about disadvantage of the driver:
+But let's see his comment about a disadvantage of the driver:

 "Only thing is, I lost the Ctrl-Alt-Del function :-("

-I do not have clue for this symptom.
+I have no clue for this symptom.
 Don't know if another HEX value could

 solve it or not.